tnc-ca-geo/animl-ml/README.md

 #### Step 5: Add `MLModel` record to MongoDB

 You'll need to create an `MLModel` record with an array of `categories` for each class your model predicts.
-We recommend copying and amending an existing record or scripting the category creation (see SpeciesNet example of that here [here](/models/speciesnet/transform_taxonomy.py)).
+For models with a small number of classes it's easy to clone and amend an existing record in the DB, for models with a large number of classes we recommend scripting the category creation (see SpeciesNet example of that here [here](/models/speciesnet/transform_taxonomy.py)).

 > [!NOTE]
 > Don’t forget to scrub periods (`.`) and dollar signs (`$`) from [MLModel.categories.name](http://MLModel.categories.name) fields when creating your `MLModel` records.
-More info on why can be found [here](https://github.com/tnc-ca-geo/animl-api/issues/314).
+More info on why we need to do so can be found [here](https://github.com/tnc-ca-geo/animl-api/issues/314).

 Lastly, to make the model available to Animl Projects for use in their [Automation Rules](https://docs.animl.camera/fundamentals/automation-rules), you'll need to add the new `MLModel._id` to each Projects' `Project.availableMLModels`.